WIND — Its Effect on Flags and Flagpoles

 Where the Wind Comes Sweeping. . .

-Despite what the song says, Oklahoma isn't the only place on the map where heavy winds are commonplace.
-Windspeed is one of the most important factors to consider for anyone selecting the outdoor American flag, residential flagpole, or commercial flagpole that best suits their needs.
+Despite what the song says, Oklahoma isn't the only place on the map where heavy bursts of wind are commonplace.
+Every location in the United States is subject to high winds, and windspeed is one of the most important factors to consider for anyone selecting the outdoor American flag, residential flagpole, or commercial flagpole that best suits their needs.

 What is Windspeed Rating?

 Windspeed refers to the movement of air in an outside environment.
-Movement can be affected by many factors, including geographic location, weather, pressure gradient, and jet streams.
-In the flag and flagpole industry, when we talk about windspeed ratings, it is nearly always in reference to a flagpole with a flag on it.
+Movement can be affected by many factors; geographic location, weather, pressure gradient, and jet streams.
+In the flag and flagpole industry, when we talk about windspeed ratings, it's nearly always in reference to a flagpole with a flag on it.

 Why is Windspeed Important?

 Windspeed is important to understand because high winds can cause unpleasant side effects for flag flyers.
 For example, a low-quality flag or a flag made of unsuitable material may not hold up to heavy winds, causing the flag to prematurely come apart at the seams or fray on the ends.

 More importantly, however, a flagpole's windspeed rating is calculated according to the size of flag that the pole is engineered to fly.
 This is because wind can also wreak tremendous havoc on flagpoles.

 Flag size and wind force are used to calculate the maximum wind-load on a flagpole.
 As a general rule, one quarter to one third of a flagpole's height is equivalent to the maximum length flag that should be flown on it.
 Display of an oversized flag could result in a flagpole that fails.